tdownie0/music-theor-ease/topics/Fundamentals/ch5.md

 console.log(deepCopy(jsonString)); // {name: 'John', age: 30}
 ```

-This will work well for simple objects without functions or non-serializable values like `undefined`, but
+This will work well for simple objects without non-serializable values like `undefined`, but
-it doesn't work for objects containing functions or circular references.
-Using the JSON object we
+it does not work for objects containing functions or circular references.
+Here, using the JSON object we
 first turn the object into a JSON format using `.stringify()`.
 Afterwards, we `.parse()` this result
 to turn the JSON string back into a Javascript object.
 More accurate functions can be looked up
 through a Google search, or asking an LLM (Large Language Model) like ChatGPT.
 These sources are